 Peace of mind comes from within, from a deeper, quieter source of Thought.
 Everyone has access to insight, wisdom and common sense.
 Stability, well-being and personal security are our birthright, regardless of circumstances.

-As a Professional Supervisor, I am a Theosopher, having come from a childhood background that understands some of the challenges at-risk children are facing.
-Compassion, patience, and encouragement are all characteristics I use to help me navigate the emotionally challenging world families often find themselves in.
+I am a Theosopher, having come from a childhood background that understands some of the challenges at-risk children are facing.
+Compassion, patience, and encouragement are all characteristics I use when working as a professional visitation supervisor to help me navigate the emotionally challenging world families often find themselves in.
 I focus on a strength-based approach in my supervision services.
 These strengths help parents and children to reduce and resolve conflicts, and cope more effectively with stressors.
-I have a gifted affinity with children, so being a Professional Supervisor is a natural calling.
+I have a gifted affinity with children, so working as a Professional Visitation Supervisor is a natural calling.

 You are the child who danced in the sunshine.
 You are the young person who dreamed of changing the world.
 You always have been who you are.
 Yet now, you are even better, for you have the benefit of experience.